julianregatky/fasttransformer/README.md

 # FastTransformer - Easy Transformers for Text Classification

 FastTransformer is an easy-to-use Python library for training transformers for text classification tasks.
-It takes care of most intricacies frequently faced in practice and only delegates to users the most fundamental settings of the classification problem.
+It takes care of most of the intricacies frequently faced in practice and only leaved the most fundamental settings of the classification problem for the user to define.

 ## Installation